-One model suggests that performance appraisal are effective depending on the extent to which the performance ratings are measured accurately, free of bias and systematic errors, and how positively the appraisal process is viewed by the participants (Levy & Williams, 2004).
+One model suggests that performance appraisals are effective depending on the extent to which the performance ratings are measured accurately, are free of bias and systematic errors, and how positively the appraisal process is viewed by the participants (Levy & Williams, 2004).
 Critically important is the employees' perceptions of the fairness of the appraisal process (Flint, 1999; Nurse, 2005).

-Suggestions for a Good Appraiser Training Program
+Table 6.4 Suggestions for a Good Appraiser Training Program